 Who is a Good Candidate?

-If you have areas on your face, breasts, or hands that appear sunken, deflated, or have contour irregularities, fat transfer may right for you.
-Candidates should be non-smokers, have realistic expectations for the outcome of their procedure and be in good health.
-Dr. Homas can determine candidacy during a consultation.
+If you have areas on your face, breasts, or hands that appear sunken, deflated, or have contour irregularities, fat transfer may be right for you.
+Candidates should be non-smokers, have realistic expectations for the outcome of their procedure, and be in good health.
+Dr. Homas or Dr. Brostrom can determine candidacy during a consultation.